SAVING THE KENAI PENINSULA BROWN BEAR

 As expected, in the spring of 2014, many bears died.
 Fifty-two were killed by hunters —and more than 70 percent of those killings occurred at bait stations.

-In August 2014, 46,000 of the Center’s members and activists once again urged the refuge to close sport hunting on its lands, prior to the September 1 opening of the fall hunting season.
-The Center also submitted a petition to the refuge, asking that it begin a process of official rulemaking that would result in a permanent ban on sport hunting.
+In summer 2014, about 46,000 of the Center's members and activists once again urged the refuge to close sport hunting on its lands, prior to the September 1 opening of the fall hunting season.
+The Center also submitted a rulemaking petition to the refuge, asking that it begin a process of official rulemaking that would result in a permanent ban on sport hunting.

 This time, our voices were heard.
-On August 12, the day after we submitted our rulemaking petition, the refuge proposed a one-year ban to sport hunting on its lands that would cover both the fall 2014 and spring 2015 hunting seasons.
+The day after we submitted our petition, the refuge proposed a one-year ban to sport hunting on its lands that would cover both the fall 2014 and spring 2015 hunting seasons.
 The refuge stated that far too many bears had already been killed, resulting in long-term impacts to this small population.

 The Center continues work to ensure that brown bears will roam across the Kenai for generations to come.